Albanian diaspora: Germany

 There are an estimated 300,000 Albanians living in Germany.
 They mostly migrated to Germany from Kosovo during the 1990s.

 Switzerland

 There are an estimated 250,000 ethnic Albanians in Switzerland, most of them from Kosovo, a sizeable minority arriving from North Macedonia.
 Albanians have migrated to Switzerland since the 1960s, but bulk of immigration took place during the 1990s, especially during 1998–1999.

 They account for about 2% of total Swiss population, making them the third largest immigrant community in Switzerland, after the Italian and German ones.
 The Albanian language is the second largest immigrant language spoken in Switzerland, following Serbo-Croatian.
-About 40,000 have been naturalized as Swiss citizens during the 1990s and 2000s, while an estimated 150,000 remain registered as nationals of either Serbia and Montenegro (carrying passports issued during the existence of that country, 1992–2006), the Republic of Kosovo (34,000 Kosovar passports registered with the Swiss authority by August 2010), North Macedonia, or Albania.
+About 40,000 have been naturalized as Swiss citizens, while an estimated 150,000 remain registered as nationals of either Serbia and Montenegro (carrying passports issued during the existence of that country, 1992–2006), the Republic of Kosovo (34,000 Kosovar passports registered with the Swiss authority by August 2010), North Macedonia, or Albania.